 The pseudo-militants of the extreme right also have a ritual, nights at the bar, German records, Iron Crosses bought at the flea market, Bigeard caps.
 That’s for the simpletons.
 For the intellectuals, virility consists of showing off poems written to Fresnes by Brasillach.
 I should note in passing that my human sympathy goes to Brasillach and not his executioners.
 But the kids who, forty years later, play hard by reading the books of shot authors are, in the revolutionary scheme, impostors.

-Thus the plywood technique effects even the para-professional revolutionary milieus.
+Thus the plywood technique affects even the para-professional revolutionary milieus.

 The Political Cult and the Juvenile Cult